staskobzar/opensips-mi/README.md

 **Parameters hash:**

 * fifo_name: OpenSIPs fifo file.
 See mi_fifo module parameter: `modparam("mi_fifo", "fifo_name", "/tmp/opensips_fifo")`.
 * reply_fifo: (OPTIONAL) Name of the reply fifo file.
-If not used will generate random file in *reply_dir* and delete after use.
+If not used, will generate random file in *reply_dir* and delete after use.
 * reply_dir:  (OPTIONAL) Path to directory of reply fifo file.

 ### Datagram